Using the IRS Data Retrieval Tool

 Did you know you can expedite the processing of your FAFSA by using the IRS Data Retrieval Tool (DRT)?
 The IRS DRT electronically transfers your federal tax return information into your FAFSA.

-Please be advised: the IRS Data Retrieval Tool is unavailable for use on the 2017-2018 FAFSA, but will be available for the 2018-2019 FAFSA.
+Please be advised: the IRS Data Retrieval Tool is available for the 2018-2019 FAFSA, but will remain unavailable for the 2017-2018 FAFSA.
 Read more.

 Applying for Aid with the IRS DRT

 Students and parents who filed their IRS tax return are able to use the IRS DRT option on the Free Application for Federal Student Aid (FAFSA).
 By using the IRS DRT, we are less likely to request additional income information from you, which streamlines the processing of your application and avoids unnecessary delays.

 Follow these steps to transfer your tax information into your FAFSA: